jobisoft/TbSync/README.md

 * [Summary table of quotation marks per language](https://en.wikipedia.org/wiki/Quotation_mark#Summary_table)
 * [Transvision](https://transvision.mozfr.org/) provides valid locale codes (in the “Source Locale” and “Target Locale” drop-downs)

+If you encounter a misspelled translation key, do not correct it but report it to me.
+The translation keys are only used as variables in the code and are not visible.
+But changing a translation key requires all other translations and all references to that key in the code to be changed as well.
+Since translation keys are sometimes build up by string concatenation, it is not as easy as doing a global search and replace.

 ## Where is this going?

 I started to work on TbSync, because we needed ActiveSync (EAS) support in Thunderbird.
 Soon after, I realized that the current situation for sync accounts is very confusing in terms of user experience: There was no central place to set up sync accounts.
 The same DAV account had to be setup in lightning and again in the sogo-connector or in CardBook.
 EWS accounts are setup differently again and for google we need 3 different Add-Ons for contacts, calendars and tasks.